tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 on each link needs to be NRP aware.
 The NRP reservations state can be managed locally on the device or off device (e.g. on a controller).

-The same physical link may be member of multiple slice policies that instantiate different NRPs.
+The same physical link may be a member of multiple slice policies that instantiate different NRPs.
 The NRP reservable or utilized bandwidth on such a link is updated (and may be advertised) whenever new paths are placed in the network.
 The NRP